128technology/docs/docs/ts_applications.md

 If traffic is processed by the ingress router and you believe it is forwarded out to the egress router but doesn't arrive, perform additional testing as follows:

 1. Run the tests as was done previously.
-Investigate the `highway` logs or the output of the `show sessions` table while the traffic is in progress to see what waypoint allocations were assigned to that traffic flow.
+Investigate the `highway` and `serviceArea` logs, or the output of the `show sessions` table while the traffic is in progress to see what waypoint allocations were assigned to that traffic flow.
 On the ingress router this will be indicated by the `rev` flow for the session.

 2. Look for these ports in the 128T_service_.pcap on both the ingress and egress routers.
 If you see them leaving the ingress router and not arriving at the egress router, then this should be taken to your ISP for assistance in troubleshooting.

 ### Traffic Doesn't Leave the Egress Router

 As with issues with the ingress router, this is generally due to a configuration problem or a transient network issue (e.g., an interface failure).
-Look for the `BEGINNING TEST` messages in the logs and correlate them to the sessioin captures you took.
+Look for the `BEGINNING TEST` messages in the logs and correlate them to the session captures you took.
 Look for evidence of failure.
 For configurations that had been working previously but stopped (with no configuration changes), correlate the time at which traffic stopped working to any notable items in the router's event history – viewable with the command `show events alarm`.

 ## Support Services